2025 French Open – Men's singles final

-The 2025 French Open Men's Singles final was the championship tennis match of the men's singles tournament at the 2025 French Open.
-A significant part of the Alcaraz–Sinner rivalry, it pitted top-ranked Jannik Sinner against second-ranked and defending champion Carlos Alcaraz for the first time in a major final.
-After 5 hours and 29 minutes of play, Alcaraz defeated Sinner 4–6, 6–7^{(4–7)}, 6–4, 7–6^{(7–3)}, 7–6^{(10–2)}, in the longest French Open final in history and the second-longest major final, behind only the 2012 Australian Open men's singles final.
-It was the first time in French Open history that a match tiebreaker decided a singles final.
-It was also the first time in grand slam history that a 10 points super tiebreaker decided a singles final since all 4 grand slams agreed to replace the advantage set format in the final set by a 10 points super tiebreaker in 2022.
+The 2025 French Open men's singles final was the championship tennis match of the men's singles tournament at the 2025 French Open.
+A part of the Alcaraz–Sinner rivalry, it pitted then-top-ranked Jannik Sinner against second-ranked and defending champion Carlos Alcaraz for the first time in a major final.
+After 5 hours and 29 minutes of play, Alcaraz defeated Sinner 4–6, 6–7^{(4–7)}, 6–4, 7–6^{(7–3)}, 7–6^{(10–2)}.
+It was the longest French Open final in history, and the second-longest major final overall (behind only the 2012 Australian Open men's singles final, which lasted for 5 hours and 53 minutes).

-Alcaraz saved three (consecutive) championship points, the most in a men's major final in the Open Era, and overturned a two-set deficit to claim his fifth major.
-He became the third man in the Open Era to win a major after being championship points down, after Gastón Gaudio in the 2004 French Open final and Novak Djokovic in the 2019 Wimbledon final.
-Alcaraz's two-sets-to-love down comeback was the sixth time that such a comeback has occurred in a French Open final in the Open Era, after the finals in 1974, 1984, 1999, 2004, and 2021.
-The match also marked the first time that Alcaraz came back from two sets to love down in his career.
+Alcaraz saved three (consecutive) championship points—the most in a men's major final in the Open Era—and overturned a two-set deficit to claim his fifth major, marking his first career comeback from a two-set deficit.
+Alcaraz was only the third man in the Open Era to win a major after being championship points down, after Gastón Gaudio in the 2004 French Open final, and Novak Djokovic in the 2019 Wimbledon final.
+His two-sets-to-love-down comeback marked the sixth such comeback in a French Open final in the Open Era, the other five instances coming in 1974, 1984, 1999, 2004, and 2021.